Cybersecurity expert training staff on cybersecurity and encryption

 Man using email encryption gateway at work

-If a company chooses to host their own gateway, the data will usually be stored on-premise, whereas a managed service stores data in a cloud installation administered by the provider.
+If a company chooses to host its own gateway, the data will usually be stored on-premise, whereas a managed service stores data in a cloud installation administered by the provider.

 There are benefits to both deployment types:

-• On-premise deployments give an organisation full control over its infrastructure, which they may need due to regulatory requirements.
+• On-premise deployments give an organisation full control over its infrastructure, which might be necessary for regulatory compliance.

 • Cloud deployments offer scalability, efficiency, and ongoing support.

-Regardless of the deployment type (on-premise or cloud), most gateway vendors offer or support integrations with major mail exchange servers including Exchange, Office 365, G Suite, and IBM Domino.
+Regardless of the deployment type, most gateway vendors offer or support integrations with major mail exchange servers including Exchange, Office 365, G Suite, and IBM Domino.

 There are several well-regarded email encryption gateway providers in the market.
 Consider factors like budget, deployment needs (cloud vs. on-premise), ease of use, and integrations with your existing email infrastructure when making a selection.